How to make an awesome $10 Casserole that will feed you for 3 days!!

 MAKE A HUGE CASSEROLE FOR UNDER 10 BUCKS.

-Last week, during the nuclear winter of ’13, I challenged myself to do just that and the results were delicious and oh-so cost effective.
+Last week, during the nuclear winter of ’13, I challenged myself to do just that and the results were delicious, easy and oh-so cost effective.
 I walked into the Safeway on Geary and Webster with the following rules:

 1. I had to spend under $10

 2. I had to make enough casserole to eat for at least 3 days

 I can safely say that I succeeded on both fronts.
 In fact, I documented the whole experience and will now share with you both my tactics and my recipe.

 That’s right, read it and weep.
 I came in just 3 cents under my limit.
 To do so I had to do some outside the box thinking.
 First, in order to solve the bread crumb dilemma, I bought a single sandwich roll so I could tear it apart later.
 I went jalapeno cheddar.
 It was 69 cents.
 Also, things got awkward in the cheese department.
 I had the deli lady cut me down a $1.39 block of cheese, which was mildly humiliating.
 Regardless, I came in under budget, and so can you.
 Below is a list of the ingredients you’ll need, along with their prices:

 1 Can Condensed Cream of Mushroom Soup $1.29

 1 Can Condensed Cream of Chicken Soup $1.29